filecoin-project/specs/actors.md

     ## Faulty sectors reported since last SubmitPost, up to the current proving period's challenge time.
     currentFaultSet BitField

-    ## Faults for the next round of PoSt.
+    ## Faults submitted after the current proving period's challenge time, but before the PoSt for that period
+    ## is submitted.
+These become the currentFaultSet when a PoSt is submitted.
     nextFaultSet BitField

 	## Sectors reported during the last PoSt submission as being 'done'.
 The collateral